htphong24/aspnet-core-react-example/WORKING.md

 ### Front-end:

 + **components**: contains Pagination and ContactRow components for the React App.
-Separate ContactRow into a component is not necessary and can be simplified but this can be useful if we need to change layout of each row to something else (e.g. a card)
+Separate ContactRow into a component is not necessary and an be simplified but this can be useful if we need to change layout of each row to something else (e.g. a card)
 + App.js: main component of the app
 + constant.js: contains constants

 ### Back-end:
 + **Common** contains interfaces
 + **Controllers**: contains actions along with their API, which repositories will be used is also injected here
 + **Models**: contains models
 + **Repositories**: contains repositories which implement interfaces in Common folder
 + **Util**: contains file loader utility to load data from CSV file

 ## Additional nice to haves or features that you might suggest but do not have time to complete.

-    + I am currently loading all data from CSV file to front-end, however if the file grows (e.g. millions of rows) then it should be paginated right from back-end to only load necessary data.
++ I am currently loading all data from CSV file to front-end, however if the file grows (e.g. millions of rows) then it should be paginated ight from back-end to only load necessary data.
 + The page can add a form to add new contact to the list and make each column sortable.
 + Editable rows is also a nice feature to have but it propably takes much time to do.

 ## Time summary:

 + Preparation: 2 hour
 + Coding: 8 hours (including tests)
 + Styling: 30 minutes
 + Building and testing: 1 hour
 Grand total: 11.5 hours

-    Note that research time is not counted here, this took me almost 2 days to understand Javascript Services (its tutorial is outdated) and do a few examples of React.js
+Note that research time is not counted here, this took me almost 2 days to understand Javascript Services (its tutorial is outdated) and do a ew examples of React.js